Hastings & Earldoms

 older Robin Hood of ballads become inextricably linked here?
 The title

-earl of Huntington certainly had a chequered past being the title of the
+earl of Huntingdon certainly had a chequered past being the title of the

 last earl of Anglian descent executed by William I